Want to go greener? Be like a Wiener! An introduction to the eco-friendly habits of the Viennese and how to minimize your carbon footprint.

-In many parts of the industrialized world, living ecologically has become trendy.
+In many parts of the industrialized world, living ecologically and minimizing your carbon footprint has become trendy.
 While often impractical, it’s the “right thing” to do, and very hip.

 Following a trend has nothing to do with being konsequent.
-For Austrians, being green is simply selbstverständlich (self-evident): If you want to make a difference, you just have to roll up your sleeves and get to work.
+For Austrians, being green and reducing the carbon footprint is simply selbstverständlich (self-evident): If you want to make a difference, you just have to roll up your sleeves and get to work.

 So go ahead; just follow the crowd!